Seville Congress: Development

 The Congress was held between September 24 and 26, 1882 at the Cervantes Theater in Seville.
 251 delegates attended representing 8 ex officio Unions - the most important being that of Rural Workers, which had 20,915 members, followed by Manufacturers, with 10,000 - and 218 local Federations, more than half of Andalusia - 130 that group to 38,000 affiliates, which represented almost two-thirds of the total - followed by Catalonia with 53 Federations that grouped 13,000 affiliates.

-In Congress, the anarcho-collectivists and the "legalists", led by the Catalan Josep Llunas - who was elected a member of the Federal Commission - and the Galician Ricardo Mella, and the anarcho-communists and insurrectionalist s, led by the Andalusian Miguel Rubio, faced each other for the first time.
+In Congress, the anarcho-collectivists and the "legalists", led by the Catalan Josep Llunas - who was elected a member of the Federal Commission - and the Galician Ricardo Mella, and the anarcho-communists and insurrectionalists, led by the Andalusian Miguel Rubio, faced each other for the first time.
 Llunas affirmed that to achieve the revolution it was necessary to fight "with the weapons of reason and intelligence, instructing and enlightening ourselves, in a word, by means of the scientific revolution, not in riots and revolts.”
 In direct relation to this issue, the legality or illegality of the movement was discussed.
 “While some, especially the Catalan trade unionists, wanted a public movement that would structure a labor movement as massive as possible and legal, others, especially in Andalusia, wanted it to maintain its secret and revolutionary character, and be willing to practice propaganda of the deed.
 The conflict in the Andalusian countryside would put the tensions and differences between the two models to the test.”

 In the manifesto approved in Congress, the moderate anarcho-collectivist and legalist theses triumphed - it was proclaimed, for example, that strikes "when we cannot necessarily avoid them, we will do them regulation and solidarity" - which was applauded by the liberal press, such as the influential Madrid newspaper El Imparcial which highlighted that "the anarchist workers of Spain" - unlike what was happening in France where "the supporters of anarchy and of collectivism present themselves at their meetings as furious madmen demanding blood and extermination" - "they have just celebrated their annual congress with such correctness in the procedures, so much temperance in the forms and such unanimity in the agreements, that it could well serve as a lesson to many political assemblies of doctors in parliamentary customs".